sofiatorrespasseira/Xtoria-Variable-Font/README.md

  Designed by Sofia Torres Passeira and supervised by João Manuel Bicker.

- Xtoria Variable Font was crafted as a component for the practical project of a master dissertation, in Design and Multimedia Faculty of Sciences and Technology at the University of Coimbra.
+ Xtoria Variable Font was crafted as a component for the practical project of a master dissertation, in Design and Multimedia at Faculty of Sciences and Technology in University of Coimbra.